theimpossibleastronaut/rmw/README.md

     make
     make install

-rmw would installed to $HOME/usr/bin and the configuration file would be located in $HOME/usr/etc
+rmw will be installed to $HOME/usr/bin and the configuration file will be copied to $HOME/usr/etc

 ### Pre-built binary packages